apsommer/algorithms/explanation_7.md

 #### Data Structures

 The primary data structure in this implementation is the [Trie](https://en.wikipedia.org/wiki/Trie).
-This data structure is ideal for sequential data such as words, directories, or other hierarchies.
-Each node contains some primitive data and a hashmap of an unlimited number of children nodes.
-This creates a tree-like structure of nodes that can be traversed via the children key:node pairs.
-For this particular problem, a router class wraps the trie and its nodes for convenience.
+This data structure is ideal for sequential data sets such as words, directories, or other hierarchies.
+Each node contains some primitive data and a hashmap who's values are an unlimited number of children nodes.
+This creates a tree-like structure that can be traversed via key:node pairs.
+For this particular problem, a router class wraps the trie and its constituent nodes for convenience.

 #### Time Complexity

 With respect to the node, insertion is constant O(1).
-With respect to the trie, the recursive insert method is linear O(n), where n = number of segments (endpoints) in the path.
-Find is also linear time O(n) since we need to traverse n path segments to find a given node.
+With respect to the trie, the recursive insert method is linear O(n), where n = number of segments (endpoints) in the path delineated by the `/` character.
+Search is also linear time O(n) since we need to traverse n path segments to find a given node.
+The router class wraps the trie and does not increase the order-of-magnitude time complexity.

 #### Space Complexity

+With respect to the node, insertion is constant O(1) if no handler is specified.
+However, for this implementation which treats the handler as a string, the space requirement is O(n) when a handler is passed, where n = number of characters in the string.
+With respect to the trie, the recursive insert method is O(n) since we need to add n primitive collections to the call stack to create a new endpoint.
+In contrast, the iterative search method is constant O(1) since for each iteration the primitives are discarded.

+With respect to the router, the add_handler method splits the path string and creates a new list of size n, resulting in total O(2n) which still reduces to O(n).
+The lookup method is an interesting case.
+The path string is split to a list of n elements for O(n) and then passed to the trie's find method which requires O(1).
+Therefore, the method doing the work is constant O(1) but to create its input is O(n), where n = the number of segments in the path delineated by `/`.